franciscolopezsancho/books/dreyfuss-skill-coping.md

   The ideal meaning of Hus is the sense in Frege
   The filling act in Hus is a complement of the reference in Freg where the act is the realization that the idea/sense (Hus/Fre) is filled with the reference.
 [This reminds me to MPont that critiques how can the idea match the thing if it wasn't extracted prior? (not sure I'm quoting )]
   Signifying act => sense (as intermediary) => Fulfilling act.
+  PROBLEM: how does this work in perception? the sense of a perception.
+How does the meaning relates to the filling act?
+Let's put it in contrast with thinking.
+I can think of the moon, imagine it.
+Then reach the sense/meaning and finally compare if that can be applied to what I see when looking at the moon.
+But when dealing with the perception.
+How can I separate the meaning or the signifying act.
+Looking at this printed word, I perceive them as white over black, with some shape, letters and even some meaning.
+How then can I say if those senses fulfil their act.
+I'm tempted to say that I extracted, or found those senses out of looking at these letters and looking at them from different angles, so to say. color, shape and the meaning inside them.
+It seems the direction is the opposite.
+There's no fulfilling act, at the end of the process.
+It's the beginning.
+But we could ask, can we come back with those senses to the things themselves.
+I'd say yes.  [why?]

+  Unable to separate this two, fulfilling act and signifyng we experience in the perception, Husserl creates the trascendental phenomenology where only the sense, the signifying side is dealt with.
+Forgetting about the object, the fullfilling part he aims to create a pure theory that can be consistent, logical.
+That can be trusted for it doesn't corrode itself in the river of time.
+  It makes sense that the intentionallity then takes such a first plane in his theory.
+Losing the object as final test of truth leaves its vacuum in its place.
+The intention of the signifying act is therefore pure.

+### Gurtwisch incarnation of perception: The noema as intuitive sense.